dwyl/process-handbook/README.md

       - [Sprint planning prep](#sprint-planning-prep)

 ## Introduction
-This README covers the responsibilities and ceremonies of a scrum master.
+This README covers the **responsibilities** and **ceremonies** of a scrum master.

 ### Time needed to Scrum Master a project

-Depending on the size of the team scrum master work is likely to occupy **2-3 days per 10 day sprint**.
+Depending on the size of the team, scrum master work is likely to occupy **2-3 days per 10 day sprint**.

 **This may consist of:**

-- **30mins - 1 hour a day** (stand up, backlog grooming, lifting blockers, scheduling next meetings etc)
+- **30mins - 1 hour a day** (stand-up, backlog grooming, lifting blockers, scheduling next meetings etc.)
 - **30 mins - 1 hour per sprint** doing sprint demo and sprint planning prep
 - **1/2 day per sprint** in sprint demo/ retrospectives/ sprint planning

 ## Responsibilities
+So what is a scrum master responsible for?

-- Total understanding of the problem (that the product is trying to solve)
+- **Total understanding of the problem (that the product is trying to solve)**
-- Lifting blockers
+- **Lifting blockers**
-   - Ie. making sure the team has everything they need to progress with their work, no outstanding external dependencies, all the designs, copy, login details, card details they need and decisions made on issues that are in discussion
+   - Ie. making sure the team has everything they need to progress with their work, no outstanding external dependencies, all the designs, copy, login details, card details they need and decisions made on issues that are in discussion.
-- Enabling the team to focus on coding rather than project management
+- **Enabling the team to focus on coding rather than project management**
    - Ie. the SM should be responsible for stopping scope creep or liaising with the client over wider project issues so that the team can focus on executing issues that they know are ready to go.
-- Enforcing good gitflow across both teams
+- **Enforcing good gitflow across both teams**
    - Ie. making sure the client is using github as dwyl sets out and that the team are too (correct labelling, good commit messages etc.)
-- Full knowledge of the product backlog to enable them to efficiently do backlog grooming, sprint planning and time estimating.
+- **Full knowledge of the product backlog to enable them to efficiently do backlog grooming, sprint planning and time estimating.**
-- Backlog grooming
+- **Backlog grooming**
    - Ie. making sure the backlog doesn't have duplicates, issues are correctly labelled (prioritised, time estimated etc) and have clear and full descriptions with wireframes, designs or assets where appropriate, that new issues are created rather than tagged on to old issues, asking any outstanding questions.
-- Setting up project meetings
+- **Setting up project meetings**
-   - Ie. when/ where sprint demos/planning or other client meetings, stand ups take place.
+   - Ie. when/ where sprint demos/planning or other client meetings, stand-ups take place.
-- Agrees sprint scope during sprint planning
+- **Agrees sprint scope during sprint planning**
-- Client communication, on hand to answer questions that may arise
+- **Client communication, on hand to answer questions that may arise**

 A SM does not have 'authority' over the team, they work collaboratively with them.
 When the team needs direction to keep on track with the sprint milestone or with good gitflow practices they should be guided not forced! 😊

 ## Ceremonies
+**Ceremonies** are the events that scrum masters take part in every sprint.

 ## Stand-ups

 - Scheduling stand ups is the SM's responsibility
-- To be held daily
-- Either at the beginning or the end of the day
+- To be held daily at the beginning or end of the day
 - Should not last longer than 15mins
-- Can be done remotely via google hangouts, screensharing is recommended so people can see what everyone's been working on
+- Can be done remotely via google hangouts, for which screensharing is recommended so people can see what everyone's been working on

-- Each team member briefly summarises:
+**Each team member briefly summarises:**
   - The issues they've been working on that day
   - What issues they intend to work on the following day
   - Whether they experienced any blockers or have any questions

-- The SM should:
+**The SM should:**
   - Update the team on their progress lifting any blockers e.g. progress getting an outstanding external dependency from the client.
   - Ask questions as the team show the work they've done that day where relevant (ie. have you written documentation for that issue? did you update the readme to reflect those changes?)
   - Ensure the team is on track and tackling the priorities set out in the sprint milestone on github and redirect them if they're going off track.
 E.g. there are 2 days of the sprint left, please can you focus on the priority 2 issues tomorrow rather than that priority 3 that you mentioned?